LukePileggi/InfoScience/journal.md

 3.What questions do you have?
 - Do I have to remember all the things I learned today?
 I forgot half of the programs that we used today already.

-#Homework: making a dice with a square and seven circles
+#Homework: Making a dice with a square and seven circles
 This was easy after how to place shapes in coordinates.

 ```.py